Back to basics

-VM techniques that were made first popular by Gap including ‘locker-rooming’ (the practice of presenting colour coordinated product options vertically) show they still have a role to play in retail.
-Here they are used it to great effect for sweatpants, sweatshirts, caps and socks – creating an authentic ‘gym inspired’ fitness wear look.
+VM techniques that were first made popular by Gap including ‘locker-rooming’ (the practice of presenting colour coordinated product options vertically) show they still have a role to play in retail.
+Here they are used to great effect for sweatpants, sweatshirts, caps and socks – creating an authentic ‘gym inspired’ fitness wear look.

 It reminds us of what “Good Looks Like” for the Gap brand…

 All in all, it is apparent where the credit for revitalising this store should lie – almost solely with the store team.
 Together, they have executed VM guidelines with great skill, and clearly continue to implement and manage ongoing store standards with meticulous precision.

 Without headline-grabbing technology innovation or intricate architectural details, the store simply delivers easy, inspiring shopping, and we can’t fault that.
 It reminds us of what “Good Looks Like” for the Gap brand (so often today a rare find…), and it’s once famous levels of retail execution consistency.
 Above all, it is proof, if it were needed, that a store doesn’t have to be new to delight.